 A big week for mom and maybe for baby.
 It’s not unlikely though, that your baby will sail through this week completely ignoring the fact that this is supposed to be the last week of pregnancy!
 But if labor starts, your baby is definitely ready to be born!

 Depending on your own genetics and body composition, your baby can range in size as a full term infant from 7 pounds (3 kg) and above.
 Some babies are born smaller while others can tip the scales at 9 or even 10 pounds (4-4.5 kg).
 Estimating an unborn baby’s size can be tricky.
 While doctors can use methods such as ultrasound measurements and estimation, the baby’s true weight will not be know until they actually arrive.

 40 weeks pregnant, there is practically no room left in your uterus for your baby, and you may feel more pressure as your baby stretches and continues to move within.
 Some will say that your baby’s movements will slow down during this time due to lack of space, but you should still be able to feel regular movements each day.

 Your medical practitioner may have you keep a record of counted movements to ensure regular activity during this time in your pregnancy.

-The exact time that your new family member arrives is not always as expected.
+The exact time that your baby arrives is of course not always as expected (unless your’re having a planned c-section, of course).
 Many babies will either show up before or even after the predicted due date, with very few actually being born exactly on time.

 Do not get anxious if you have reached the magical 40-Week mark and are still waiting for your new baby.
 Remember that when your baby is ready, she or he will enter the world and not a moment before!